shepherdwind/css-hot-loader/README.md

 #### fileMap

 Option to define you css file reload rule.
+Since 1.1.0 .

 For example `'css-hot-loader?fileMap='../css/{fileName}'` , which mean